Camel Spider - Wind Scorpions

 The source of most recent falsehoods about “camel spiders” has come from United States servicemen and women stationed in the Persian Gulf, during both the first Gulf War in 1991 and the present conflict.
 Camel spiders are abundant, conspicuous arthropods there, but contrary to popular reports the animals do not reach the size of dinner plates (North American solpugids rarely exceed one inch in body length), they don’t literally run screaming across the dunes at 25 mph (they are voiceless, and can only sprint at about 53 centimeters per second for short bursts), and they certainly don’t eat the stomachs of camels or the faces of sleeping soldiers.
 Camel spiders cannot jump, either.
 A widely-circulated image of a pair of camel spiders strung together purported to show a single, multi-legged animal; and the forced perspective greatly exaggerated the size of the arachnids.

-Reality is far more interesting when it comes to camel spiders.
-They are highly adapted to the arid environments they thrive in.
+Camel Spiders are highly adapted to the arid environments they thrive in.
 Covered in fine hairs, they are insulated from the desert heat; sparse, longer setae act as sensors which help find prey by touch.
 There are also rows of sensory organs on the underside of the hind legs.
 These stubby, hammer-shaped appendages are called “racket organs” or malleoli.
 They are basically chemoreceptors, literally sniffing out information about the substrate the animal is traversing.
 Solpugids can even detect subterranean prey at a shallow depth, through the malleoli and tapping movements of the pedipalps.

 The pedipalps, which in solpugids are easily mistaken for the first pair of legs, are long, stout, and tipped with “suctorial” organs that are useful to the animal when it needs to ascend vertical surfaces, or pin down struggling prey.